Capcom Cup

-Capcom Cup is an annual fighting game tournament specifically focused on the Street Fighter series.
+The Capcom Cup is an annual fighting game tournament specifically focused on the Street Fighter series.
 The event's first incarnation was in 2013 which featured Super Street Fighter IV: Arcade Edition version 2012, Ultimate Marvel vs. Capcom 3, and Street Fighter X Tekken version 2013 as the three main games each with 8 qualifiers.
 In 2014, Capcom Cup was an Ultra Street Fighter IV exclusive tournament with 16 qualifiers.
-The 2015 Capcom Cup was doubled to a 32-man format.
+The 2015 Capcom Cup was doubled to a 32-man format and was later increased to a 48-man format beginning with Capcom Cup IX in 2022–23.
 The series of qualifying events for the tournament are known as the Capcom Pro Tour and include many of the largest, most prestigious pre-existing fighting game tournaments such as Evolution Championship Series and DreamHack.